What makes design studio so intoxicating?

 Architecture school & the fusion of creative work with community

 I raced the sun on my drive back to family dinner.
 Golden light poured out of my speakers and disappeared into the interstate wind.
 Screaming along to “Oh!
 Darling” kept me awake until I could crash into my parents driveway.
 I remembered the talk from the AIAS conference last summer.
 They taught us how driving with your eyes closed is more dangerous than drunk driving.
+There were too many stories of students falling asleep at the wheel after an all-nighter.
 I made it home, and stumbled up the stairs into a big hello.
 "You're back!”
 I’ve been at school for days straight.
 I couldn’t remember the last time I was home.

 Design studio was both a rush and a blur.
 To people on the outside looking in, it was a strange phenomenon.
 You could walk by Education Hall on any given night and glimpse the midnight lamps flickering.
 It seemed like a weird way to experience college.
 Was it a cult?
 Were they sacrificing freshman to Le Corbusier?
 There must have been some kind of hazing involved.

 “When was the last time you slept?” was a frequent question from friends and classmates alike.
+It was a competition to many.
 After I hallucinated jungle sounds during my Design II crit, I learned the value of a solid nap.
-I had an air mattress, a hammock under my drafting desk, and a shower at the gym.
+I had an air mattress, and some had hammocks under their drafting desk.
 Even though the studio was only a 20 minute drive from home, I embraced a lifestyle of sleeping fast in between design sprints.

 The traditional education system suggests that people are either inherently motivated or lazy.
 But architectural school showed me that the learning environment itself can cultivate intense curiosity, creativity, and collaboration.
 I didn’t feel like I was at school.
 Design didn’t feel like homework.
 I was defining my own creative problems, surrounded by my closest friends, and soon I’ll be marrying a girl who went through the whole experience with me.

-1. Open-ended problems with creative freedom, paired with community pressure, result in students wanting to put out their best work.
+Open-ended creative problems paired with community pressure pushes students to put out their best work.

-Design studio is different from other classes in architecture school.
+Design studio is different from the other classes in architecture school.
 There aren't lectures, readings, assignments, or tests.
 You design a single building over a 4-month stretch.
-It's an open-ended assignment, but shared constraints keep everyone in the same boat.
+It's open-ended, but shared constraints keep everyone in the same boat.

-If Liz was designing a rattle-snake museum in New Mexico, and George was designing a city made for self-driving cars, they wouldn't have a lot to talk about.
+If Danielle was designing a rattle-snake museum in New Mexico, and George was designing a city made for self-driving cars, they wouldn't have a lot to talk about.